 Sales Enablement Team Structure

-As sales enablement matures, some companies which originally structured it within their Sales Operations unit have run the two units as co-equal branches within the sales organization.
+As Sales Enablement matures, it’s becoming an independent unit.
+Some companies that originally structured it within their Sales Operations unit now run the two units as co-equal branches within the sales organization.

-On the other hand, research and advisory firm TOPO recommends a company’s sales and marketing units to assume joint ownership of and collaborate on sales enablement.
-Marketing will spearhead content development and sales will lead efforts at “operationalizing” the content/communications assets to help sellers drive better engagement and conversations with customers.
+On the other hand, research and advisory firm TOPO recommends a company’s sales and marketing units to assume joint ownership of and collaborate on Sales Enablement.
+Marketing, they feel, should spearhead content development while Sales heads up efforts to “operationalize” the content/communications assets that help sellers drive better engagement and conversations with customers.

 The Sales Enablement Process

 Similar to its structure, the processes central to Sales Enablement are still evolving.